 - Missing Information.
 While you may have obtained a copy of an OBC, a parent’s name or other identifying information was not included on the original document or registration, such as a birthfather’s name.

-Plus an additional fourteen donors who did not wish to be named.
+Plus an additional nineteen donors who did not wish to be named.
 You all rock!

 * indicates multiple donations